photovoltex/tauri-interop/README.md

 - all arguments with type "State", "AppHandle" and "Window" are removed automatically
 > the current implementation relies on the name of the type and can not separate between a
 > tauri::State and a self defined "State" struct
-- asynchron commands are values as is see [async-commands](https://tauri.app/v1/guides/features/command#async-commands) for a detail explanation
+- asynchronous commands are values as is seen [async-commands](https://tauri.app/v1/guides/features/command#async-commands) for a detail explanation

 ```rust , ignore-wasm32-unknown-unknown
 // let _: () = trigger_something();